Proof of impossibility: Richard's paradox

 Alan Turing constructed this paradox with a machine and proved that this machine could not answer a simple question: will this machine be able to determine if any machine (including itself) will become trapped in an unproductive ‘infinite loop’ (i.e. it fails to continue its computation of the diagonal number).

-Incompleteness of axiomatic systems: Gödel's proof
+Complete and consistent axiomatic system

 To quote Nagel and Newman (p.
 68), "Gödel's paper is difficult.
 Forty-six preliminary definitions, together with several important preliminary theorems, must be mastered before the main results are reached".
 In fact, Nagel and Newman required a 67-page introduction to their exposition of the proof.
 But if the reader feels strong enough to tackle the paper, Martin Davis observes that "This remarkable paper is not only an intellectual landmark but is written with a clarity and vigor that makes it a pleasure to read" (Davis in Undecidable, p.
 4).
-It is recommended that most readers see Nagel and Newman first.

 Gödel proved, in his own words: